 A parent is allowed to go back to the recovery room once the child is becoming more alert.
 The child is initially upset and disoriented but soon settles down.
 He/she remains at the surgical facility for at least a few hours after surgery to ensure that there are no problems with pain, nausea, bleeding or breathing.
 If a child is having any such difficulties, or if the child is under three years old, then he/she may be admitted to a hospital overnight for observation.

 Tonsillectomy and adenoidectomy has an excellent chance of eliminating obstructive sleep problems.
 If a child has fatigue, irritability, or concentration problems due to poor sleep quality, then these problems can also be improved.
 A child may eat better and gain weight after tonsillectomy and adenoidectomy.
 In addition, the surgery often allows a child to breathe better through the nose which potentially can help with normal facial and dental development.
-Although removal of tonsils and adenoids has multiple potential benefits, these benefits cannot be guaranteed in every case.
+Although removal has multiple potential benefits, these benefits cannot be guaranteed in every case.

 What are the risks of tonsillectomy and adenoidectomy?